tawasta/product/product_code_version_control/README.rst

 At this moment the module works in sales and in product views.

+In sales form the written search term is added to "Searched code" field with JavaScript code.

 Configuration
 =============
 No special configuration is required, but version code records are needed